gioUbbiali/Sustainability-Core-Ontology/README.md

 ## Description

 This repository maintains the Sustainability Core Ontology (SCO).
-SCO is a middle-level ontology, covering the terminology related to the three major theoretical challenges of sustainability ….:
+SCO is a middle-level ontology, covering the terminology related to the three major theoretical challenges of sustainability:
 1) The polysemy of the term sustainability.
 2) The relationship between sustainability and sustainable development.
 3) The complexity underlying sustainability.

 SCO is designed to be the pivotal resource on which harmonizing and integrating top-level and domain ontologies regarding sustainability.
-The ultimate goal is to establish a family of interoperable sustainability ontologies…..
+The ultimate goal is to establish a family of interoperable sustainability ontologies.
 Currently, SCO employs [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO-2020) as the upper-level ontology.
 SCO envisions also aligning with other top-level ontologies in the near future.

 ## Material

 Currently, this repository hosts the Structured Vocabulary (SV) of SCO.
 The SCO SV is an ontological resource standing as an initial (non-exhaustive) basis from which to develop SCO.
 It provides some essential terms and relations to include in SCO.
-This resource has been developed as part of the …..
-(Annex 2 of this publication).
+This resource has been developed as the Annex 2 of the article referred in the "publication and documentation" section of this repository.

 The SCO SV includes two spreadsheets: